structix-cli/structix/docs/cli-commands/ops/start/cluster.md

 Documentation for `structix ops start cluster` command.

 Start a cluster based on the selected provider.
+This command initializes a cluster using the configuration specified for the provider.

 ## Usage